Comcast adds video subscribers, beats Street

-The company, whose shares closed 2 percent higher, said it added 24,000 net video subscribers in the first quarter.
+The company, whose shares were up 3 percent, said it added 24,000 net video subscribers in the first quarter.
 That surprised analysts who expected a loss of 26,000 net subscribers, according to StreetAccount.
 Last year's fourth quarter marked Comcast's first upswing in cable video subscribers in more than six years.

 Most cable companies have been shedding video subscribers for the past few years, losing them to satellite and telecom rivals as well as newer Web-based entrants such as Netflix Inc.